 It was one of the highlights of FINAL FANTASY VII REMAKE for many fans, and in FINAL FANTASY VII REMAKE INTERGRADE, it looks and plays better than ever thanks to improved lighting, enhanced textures and buttery-smooth 60FPS in Performance mode.

-If you want to experience (or re-experience) if for yourselves, FINAL FANTASY VII REMAKE INTERGRADE is out now on PS5.
+If you want to experience (or re-experience) if for yourselves, FINAL FANTASY VII REMAKE INTERGRADE is out now on PS5 and PC.

 If you already own FINAL FANTASY VII REMAKE for the PlayStation 4 (physical or digital version) and own a PlayStation 5, you can download the free FINAL FANTASY VII REMAKE PlayStation 5 enhancement update (an internet connection is required to download it).

 This update does not include FF7R EPISODE INTERmission.
 FF7R EPISODE INTERmission can be purchased separately as a digital download via the PlayStation Store.